Because I think you should learn to cook (if you haven’t already), I’m giving my top 10 tips for cooking with colitis.

 Some people with digestive intolerance say they cannot handle fried food and that fat doesn’t work for them.
 I would argue that it’s the overly processed diet and fried food vs. the fat.
 That said, if you can’t tolerate fat at all, you can’t tolerate it (i.e. those without a gallbladder).
 Fat can be very therapeutic for the gut, though, the good fats.
 Try cooking with things like; avocado, fish, olive oil, coconut oil and raw nut butters.

 Disclaimer: Everybody who lives with Colitis reacts differently to foods.
 There are many forms of Colitis, and we are all unique.
 Just because these are my top 10 tips for cooking with Colitis, does not necessarily mean they will work for you.
 Bio-individuality reigns.
 Need help?
-Grab some time with me to customize for you.
+Work with us to help you dial it in.

 If you liked this post, you might also enjoy: